A pioneering new pilot project has been launched that aims to tackle the UK’s digital skills…

 Once your ELC claim has been approved, you’ll find plenty of study and training course choices open to you …

-ELC are available for full- or part-time study for a qualification at level 3 or above, as defined on the National Qualifications Framework/Regulated Qualifications Framework (NQF/RQF),* with an organisation on the Approved Providers list held by ELCAS and viewable on its website
+ELC are available for full- or part-time study for a qualification at level 3 or above, as defined by the Regulated Qualifications Framework (RQF), or level 6 or above on the Scottish Credit and Qualifications Framework (SCQF),* with an organisation on the Approved Providers list held by ELCAS and viewable on its website

 The qualification you choose could take the form of an A-level or an equivalent award.
 You may also use ELC to fund anything above that level too, like university modules or nationally recognised diplomas.
 This might include: